go-cart-io/cartogram-ansible/README.md

 The execution will pause at certain stages where manual intervention is required.

 1. You will need to manually update the domain DNS records with the newly deployed DigitalOcean droplet's IP Address.
 The message in the console will show ```Please update domain DNS records with IP Address:```.
 Press the 'Enter' key to continue execution once this is done.
 2. You will need to generate a new GitHub personal access token to setup automated deployment.
+This will need to be a person's token who has the permission to change GitHub secrets on `go-cart-io/cartogram-docker`.
 Paste the token into the terminal when prompted.
+Below are instructions on how to get the token.

 **Generating GitHub personal access token**
 1. Go to the settings of your GitHub Account